The Higher Education Consortia 2020-2021 Advisory Board

 (Retired) Vice Chancellor for Strategy and Analytics, University of North Carolina at Asheville

-William H. Kaempfer is retired Senior Vice Provost, Associate Vice Chancellor for Budget and Planning and Professor of Economics at the University of Colorado Boulder.
+William H. Kaempfer is retired Senior Vice Provost, Associate Vice Chancellor for Budget and Planning and Professor Emeritus of Economics at the University of Colorado Boulder.
 He joined the faculty at the University of Colorado in 1981 after earning his Ph.D. in economics from Duke University in 1979.
 He has also taught at the University of Washington, the University of North Carolina at Greensboro, the Claremont Graduate School, Claremont McKenna College and the College of Wooster.
-As Senior Vice Provost and Associate Vice Chancellor for Budget and Planning, Kaempfer is responsible for a variety of initiatives across the campus ranging from academic prioritization and new degree approval to managing the annual budget process for all schools and colleges, developing new revenue sources and strategic planning for space management and allocation.
+As Senior Vice Provost and Associate Vice Chancellor for Budget and Planning, Kaempfer was responsible for a variety of initiatives across the campus ranging from academic prioritization and new degree approval to managing the annual budget process for all schools and colleges, developing new revenue sources and strategic planning for space management and allocation.
 In addition, he was responsible for the reaccreditation of the campus by the North Central Association in 2000.
-Prior to his current position Kaempfer was Chair of the Department of Economics from 1995 to 1997 and Associate Chair from 1991 to 1995.
-In addition to his professional activities, Kaempfer is an avid birdwatcher who has seen over 425 species of birds in Colorado.
-He regularly leads field trips for birdwatching groups ranging from the Boulder Bird Club and the Boulder Audubon Society to the American Birding Association and the Colorado Field Ornithologists, of which he is now president.
+Prior to his administrative position, Kaempfer was Chair of the Department of Economics from 1995 to 1997 and Associate Chair from 1991 to 1995.
+In addition to his professional activities, Kaempfer is an avid birdwatcher who has seen almost 700 species of birds in the US.
+He regularly leads field trips for local, state, and national birdwatching groups in Florida Colorado, Texas, and California.

 Associate Vice President for Grants and Research and Chief of Staff, Saint Bonaventure University